 Please note that the first three Japanese Readers described above each include a preliminary version of this Core Kanji catalogue, describing all of the kanji that have been introduced in the curriculum up to that point.
 Therefore, this complete Core Kanji catalogue is not necessary for students who are studying Readers 1, 2 and 3.
 However, all of the editions of the Core Kanji catalogue were revised in December 2022, with extensive improvements to the kanji descriptions and cues (or mnemonics), and to the comparisons between different characters.
 This means that, if you are using an earlier version of one of our Readers, you will almost certainly find it worthwhile to get this final version to help you learn the kanji as you read.
 In addition, this complete version of the catalogue will prove to be a valuable reference book when you need to look up kanji characters in the future.

 Speaking of kanji descriptions, they are an important part of the memorization process.
 Please see the following sample listings taken from the first pages of the Core Kanji catalogue.
-Just for fun, before you look at them closely, please try to invent a memorable description for each kanji.
+Take a quick look at each kanji and try to invent a memorable description for it.
 After you have done so, compare your description of the character to the one that we have decided to use.

-As you develop a basic acquaintance with a number of kanji like these, you will want to engage in reading practice, which will naturally strengthen your knowledge of the kanji, and for that you should consider using our Japanese Readers, where you will receive immediate feedback on your reading accuracy, as shown in the example below.
+After you develop a basic acquaintance with a number of kanji like these, we suggest that you engage in reading practice using our Japanese Readers, where you will receive immediate feedback on your reading accuracy, as shown in the example below.
 (When you are reading sentences in one of our Readers, we recommend that you use your thumb or a piece of paper to hide the romaji and English equivalents as you try to read the Japanese text.)

 A Glossary of Terms Found in our Japanese Readers